-- Each version of CDH 5 has an associated version of Impala. - When you upgrade Impala, also upgrade Cloudera Manager if necessary.
-Cloudera Manager is continually updated with configuration settings for features introduced in the latest Impala - Make sure you are using the appropriate CDH 5 repositories shown on the CDH version and packaging page, then follow the procedures throughout the rest of this section. - Every time you upgrade to a new major or minor Impala release, see Apache Impala Incompatible Changes and Limitations in the Release Notes for any changes needed in your source code, startup scripts, and so on. - Also check Apache Impala Known Issues in the Release Notes for any issues or limitations that require workarounds.
+Note: Each version of CDH 5 has an associated version of Impala. • When you upgrade Impala, also upgrade Cloudera Manager if necessary.
+Cloudera Manager is continually updated with configuration settings for features introduced in the latest Impala releases.
+Make sure you are using the appropriate CDH 5 repositories shown on the CDH Version and Packaging Information page, then follow the procedures throughout the rest of this section.
+Every time you upgrade to a new major or minor Impala release, see Apache Impala Incompatible Changes and Limitations in the Release Notes for any changes needed in your source code, startup scripts, and so on. • Also check Apache Impala Known Issues in the Release Notes for any issues or limitations that require workarounds.
+1